 ACKNOWLEDGMENTS

-The authors extend their appreciation to the Deanship of Research and Graduate Studies at King Khalid University for funding this work through Large Research Project under grant number RGP2/304/45.
+The authors extend their appreciation to the Deanship of Research and Graduate Studies at King Khalid University for funding this work through a Large Research Project under grant number RGP2/304/45.

 REFERENCES

 P. Aggrey, B. Abdusatorov, Y. Kan, I. A. Salimon,S. A. Lipovskikh, S. Luchkin, D. M. Zhigunov, A. I. Salimon, and A. M. Korsunsky, "In situ formation of nanoporous silicon on a silicon wafer via the magnesiothermic reduction reaction (MRR) of diatomaceous earth," Nanomaterials (Basel), vol. 10, no. 4, p.
 601, Mar.
 2020. doi: 10.3390/nano10040601.